phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 If the data type of a field is text or similar (char, varchar, text, etc.) it will use a "like" operator to filter the results.
 If the data type is not text or similar, it'll use the operator "=".

 Additionally, "Criteria" ignores all the $_POST variables that do not match any field in the table.
-Also, values ​​are automatically escaped using "bound parameters".
+Also, values are automatically escaped using "bound parameters".

 Now, we store the produced params in the controller's session bag: